morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 Update 2022-08-24 - Reports from multiple users indicate that the CF-953AX and CF-951AX adapters are not dual band as advertised, they are tri band.
 In other words, these adapters appear to support 6 GHz channels as well as the 5 GHz and 2.4 GHz channels.
 I am also getting reports that these adapters are performing well in monitor mode...on all 3 bands and in channel widths up to 80 MHz.
-The published information that I have been able to find does indicate the mt7921au chipset is a WiFi 6E, tri band chipset.
+The published information that I have been able to find does indicate the mt7921au chipset is a WiFi 6E, tri band chipset that also supports Bluetooth 5.2.
 Let me repeat some of the important information above: If you are not a highly technical person then you should probably not purchase an adapter based on the mt7921au chipset until such time as your distro has upgraded to at least kernel 5.19.
 Skipping to the AC1200/AC1300 section is recommended for most people as that section and the ones that follow use chipsets and drivers that are well tested and recommended.

 ```
 >=====>  COMFAST CF-953AX  <=====<